javifm86/hugo-site/content/blog/2020-06-17-buscar-en-hugo-con-lunr/index.en.md

 {{< / highlight >}}

-También podría importarse desde CDN:
+It would be possible importing Lunr via CDN:

 {{< highlight go-html-template >}}